lskatz/awesome-bioinformatics-jobs/README.md

 <!--lint disable awesome-git-repo-age-->
 # Awesome Bioinformatics Jobs [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-A curated list of resources specific to learning bioinformatics.
+A curated list of resources specific to applying to jobs in bioinformatics.
 I appreciate any help!
 For contributing, please see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Contents